Threagile/github-integration-example/README.md

 Example of how to integrate Threagile into GitHub workflows:

-This repo acts as some sort of template to see the integration of Threagile into a GitHub workflow in action.
+This example repo acts as some sort of template to see the integration of Threagile into a GitHub workflow in action.
+Use and modify according to what fits best within your workflow.
 Usually here would be a real project with real source and other stuff.
 Also such a repo contains a **threagile.yaml** file, which contains the threat model input (see the Threagile docs for info about this).
 *Here we're using the Threagile example YAML file as an example threat model input.*